 - Window Wells: If your window wells aren’t installed and sealed properly, they can fill with water and leak into your basement.
 Check for water stains and efflorescence marks around your basement windows to determine if they’re the culprit.
 Window well covers are a simple fix that ensures leaves and debris don’t clog drains.

 - Plumbing Leaks: Old tank water heaters, rubber supply hoses, frozen water lines, and damaged pipes are all common causes of basement water damage.
 If you notice water stains on ceilings and drywall and suspect the cause is faulty plumbing, you should call your local plumber to address the situation.

-Overflowing Tubs, Toilets, and Floor Drains: Broken toilets, toddlers gone rogue, and forgotten faucets can all be cause for expensive repairs if the situation isn’t controlled quickly.
-Accidently overflowing fixtures is a common cause of a wet basement.
+- Overflowing Tubs, Toilets, and Floor Drains: Broken toilets, toddlers gone rogue, and forgotten faucets can all be cause for expensive repairs if the situation isn’t controlled quickly.
+Accidentally overflowing fixtures is a common cause of a wet basement.

 3. Call a Contractor for Water Damage Repair and Waterproofing Solutions

 Once you’ve determined the probable cause of your leaking basement, your next step is to call a contractor.
 The foundation repair contractors at United Structural Systems can help you repair any structural damage that may have been done to your home, as well as install basement waterproofing solutions to prevent future damage.
 Still not sure about the cause of your wet basement?
 We provide free foundation appointments to assess water damage and suggest the best possible solutions.